coprolit/rpg-rules/the-tactical-combat-sequence.md

-# Tactical Activity Tracking Rules
+# The Tactical Combat Sequence

 `Round` - In a tactical situation, action is tracked in **rounds of five seconds**.